Blobfolio/blob-common/wp/docs/WEBP.md

 ## common_get_webp_srcset()

 This works just like `common_get_webp_src()` except it supports `srcset` and `sizes` attributes for responsive image serving.
 The `srcset` sources are pulled using WP's `wp_get_attachment_image_srcset()` function.

+There is a corresponding shortcode that can be used inside a blog post: `common-webp-srcset`.
+The arguments are the same, except array types should be comma-separated strings.

+When using the shortcode, the `<picture>` element will be placed inside a `<figure>` element with the default WYSIWYG class `"wp-caption"`.
+Any specified classes will be bound to the `<figure>`, not the `<picture>`.
+If a caption is specified, a `<figcaption>` element will be added to the `<figure>` with the WYSIWYG class `"wp-caption-text"`.

 #### Arguments